 To teach Foundations C you will need:

-plus "reusable resources" used throughout Foundations (one-time purchase in the A-B Set):Phonogram and Spelling Rule Quick Reference
+plus "reusable resources" used throughout Foundations (one-time purchase in the A Complete Set or Starting at B Set):Phonogram and Spelling Rule Quick Reference

 Rhythm of Handwriting Quick Reference (cursive or manuscript)